theo-armour/2020/pages/doing-knowing-being/archive/journal.md

 ## 2017-12-16

-There are many philsophies but few agree.
+There are many philosophies but few agree.

 It would be nice to have some tools that would help compare and contrast various philosophies.

 Comparative Philosophy

 http://www.iep.utm.edu/comparat/
 https://en.wikipedia.org/wiki/Outline_of_thought
 	* https://en.wikipedia.org/wiki/Bloom%27s_taxonomy
 	* https://en.wikipedia.org/wiki/Abraham_Maslow